aVETarNFTs/micro-grant-program/README.md

 2. **Preliminary Review**

    After its submission, an application enters the preliminary review stage where the council will check whether it is formatted correctly and includes all the requested information.
-The [evaluator](#grant-evaluators) will label the pull request as "ready for committee review" if the application passes the preliminary review.
+The council will label the pull request as "ready for committee review" if the application passes the preliminary review.

 3. **Committee Review**